rkumar670/jQuery-Plugins/$.cookie/README.md

 $.cookie('name', '');
 ```

-##Options in accordance with the RFC 2109
+##Options in accordance with the RFC 2965
+*NOTE: RFC 2165 is obsolete*

 * <b>Domain=domain</b>

 ```
 domain: 'example.com'
 ```
 Optional.
-The Domain attribute specifies the domain for which the cookie is valid.
-An explicitly specified domain must always start
-with a dot.
+The value of the Domain attribute specifies the domain  for which the cookie is valid.
+If an explicitly specified value does not start with a dot, the user agent supplies a leading dot.

 * <b>Max-Age=delta-seconds (Expires)</b>

 ```
 expires: 7
 ```
 Optional.
-The Max-Age attribute defines the lifetime of the cookie, in seconds.
-The delta-seconds value is a decimal non-negative integer.
-After delta-seconds seconds elapse, the client should discard the cookie.
-A value of zero means the cookie should be discarded immediately. <br />
+The value of the Max-Age attribute is delta-seconds, the lifetime of the cookie in seconds, a decimal non-negative integer.
+To handle cached cookies correctly, a client SHOULD calculate the age of the cookie according to the age calculation rules in the HTTP/1.1 specification [RFC2616].
+When the age is greater than delta-seconds seconds, the client SHOULD discard the cookie.
+A value of zero means the cookie SHOULD be discarded immediately.<br />

 CAUTION: use expires attribute, max-age is not supported by IE